wyounas/wyounas.github.io/_posts/2026-06-06-Thoughts-on-Bluesky-incident.md

 > This means that we'd launch 15-20 thousand goroutines for the request, slam the daylights out of memcached by dialing a ton of connections, then close and return them to the OS since our max idle conn pool size was 1000.
 They would build up in the TCP_TIME_WAIT state, and exhaust all available ports.

-This later cascaded into several failures.
+This caused a chain of failures.
 The Go RPC handler logged many memcached errors, and those log writes used blocking system calls.
-The Go runtime responded by spawning many more OS threads, which increased pressure on the garbage collector.
-Because the service also had aggressive memory limits, it was OOM-killed repeatedly.
+The Go runtime then spawned many OS threads, which increased pressure on the garbage collector.
+The service was OOM-killed repeatedly because it also had aggressive memory limits.

 In hindsight it's easy to fix the past sitting in the present.
 And that's not the purpose of this post.
-Nor is my purpose to say, with hindsight, exactly what would have prevented it.
-I want to look at it from educational standpoint and ask myself, what can I learn from this to avoid similar mistakes while developing such systems in the future.
+The purpose is to learn from this to avoid similar mistakes while developing such systems in the future.

-One possible learning path from such failures is to first model the system and try to reproduce the problem.
+One possible way to learn from such failures is to first model the system and try to reproduce the problem.
 It's not easy to learn from failure you cannot construct.
-Reproducing a failure makes it observable and you can learn a lot from an observable failure as you internalize what you must avoid in that context.
+Reproducing a failure makes it observable and you can learn a lot from an observable failure as you internalize what you must avoid.
 In this post, we write a small Spin model to explore and reason about this class of failures (Spin is a model checker).

-A model can help us test the correct properties and invariants we expect the system to satisfy.
 Writing the model also forces us to reason about correctness of our system.
-By specifying correctness properties of a model, model checker checks the model and produces a counterexample when a property fails.
+A model can help us test the correct properties we expect the system to satisfy.
+The model checker validates the model against correctnes properties and produces a counterexample when a property fails.

-From the incident report, we can extract bounded concurrency as a key correctness property of the system in question.
+From the incident report, we can model bounded concurrency as a key correctness property of the system.
 Port exhaustion was another problem that emerged in the incident and so was excessive logging.
-Let's model the system so it can reproduce unbounded concurrency and port exhaustion and then address those; excessive logging is something which can be added to it later.
+Let's model the system so it can reproduce unbounded concurrency and port exhaustion and then address those; excessive logging is something which we can add later.
 The model would also show that the modeled system could not recover on its own.

 Let's model the system as given in the Bluesky's incident report.
-We'll write correctness properties of the system first and then we'll write a model and using the model checker validate that the correctness properties hold.
-This is not a full simulation of Bluesky's production system; it is a small teaching model of the failure pattern.
-We'll use Spin as a model checker; I find SPIN especially approachable for teams that write Go, because Promela has familiar ideas such as processes and channels.
+This is not a full simulation of Bluesky's production system; it is a small model, for learning purposes, to model the failures.
+We'll use Spin as a model checker; I find Spin approachable for teams that write Go, because Promela has familiar ideas such as processes and channels.
 Although teams could benefit from other model checkers like TLA+, P, FizzBee as well.

 Let's see how the model models bounded concurrency, port exhaustion, and recovery from failure.
 First, let's look at high level design of the model.